Skip to main content

 Step 2: Create a Plan

-A plan is a subscription configuration that ties together a monthly price, included credit, and one or more meters:
+A plan ties together an optional recurring price, included credits, and one or more meters (product features included in your plan):

 name: 'Pro Plan',